Electric Vehicle Fast Charger Replacements

 There are numerous public charging stations located throughout our region, including several owned by City Light.
 As EVs continue to grow in popularity, City Light and others are helping to improve EV infrastructure, making charging more accessible than ever.

-We've installed fast public charging stations and curbside Level 2 chargers across our service area - allowing you to get a full charge for most vehicles through City Light's renewable electricity.
+We've installed fast public charging stations and curbside Level 2 chargers across our service area - allowing you to get a full charge for most vehicles through City Light's clean electricity.
 And be on the lookout for new charging installations in the future!

 Public Charging FAQ (English) or Public Charging FAQ (Spanish)